mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 - returns `runState`, an object, tuple, array or region handle;
 - mutates or reads `runState.offset` or `runState.isError` between combinators
   as its internal success/failure discriminator;
+- stores or reads cursor/status/kind/code aliases in run state as a hidden discriminator;
+- returns a non-safe integer, a negative value other than `-1`/`-2`, or a successful cursor beyond `source.length`;
 - throws/catches routine mismatch;
 - materializes a region, slab, journal, token, instruction, scanner result or generated parser;